HOME SEARCH ALL TOPICS

 Original tobacconists' pipe cleaners

-Although pipe cleaners are well-known these days for craft work, the original pipe cleaners were sold by tobacconists for smokers to clean their pipes.
+Although pipe cleaners are well-known today for craft, original pipe cleaners were sold by tobacconists for smokers to clean their pipes.
 Hence their name.
-They were of a non-descript pale colour and were longer than today's craft type.
-They were designed to poke backwards and forwards through a pipe, brushing out the stale tobacco and tar.
-They had to be suitably long and flexible enough to reach round the bends in the pipe while retaining their stiffness.
+They were of a non-descript pale colour, not the brightly ones seen today and were longer than today's craft type.
+They were designed to poke backwards and forwards through a pipe to brush out the stale tobacco and tar, and they were suitably long and flexible to reach round the bends in the pipe while retaining their stiffness.
+That's what makes them so good for curling hair.

 Why use pipe cleaners as hair curlers

-These old-style pipe cleaners worked well as hair curlers because the outer surface was soft and fleecy, whereas the wire inside was flexible yet stayed put however it was bent.
+These old-style pipe cleaners worked well as hair curlers because the outer surface was soft and fleecy while the wire inside was flexible yet strong enough to stay put however it was bent.

 How pipe cleaners were used as hair curlers